aprilr4/tutorials/src/adding-style/index.md

 }
 ```

-The value for this property should be an absolute or relative path to an image file, wrapped in `url(...)`.
+The value for this property should be an absolute or relative path to an image file, wrapped in `url()`.
 Typically this will be a relative path to an image file in your project, and the path should tell the browser how to get from this CSS file to the image.
 For example, say your CSS file was in a `css` sub-folder, and the image was in another sub-folder named `img` at the same level, like so:

 ```
 myproject/